apollographql/apollo/docs/source/tutorial/production.md

 1. From your [Studio homepage](https://studio.apollographql.com), click **New Graph** in the upper right.
 2. Provide a name for your graph and click **Next**.
+3. Select **Deployed** as the Graph type
-3. A dialog appears instructing to you register your schema.
+4. A dialog appears instructing to you register your schema.
 We'll do that in the next step.

 ## Connect your server